Can a drink a day keep diabetes away?

 Other limitations include the reliance on participants to accurately recall and report on their drinking habits, as well as the possibility that other lifestyle factors or individual characteristics other than drinking habits might explain why some people got diabetes.

-“The take-home message is to be very skeptical of the idea that frequent alcohol protects against developing diabetes,” said Tim Stockwell, director of the Center for Addictions Research and a professor at the University of British Columbia in Vancouver, Canada.
+“The take-home message is to be very skeptical of the idea that frequent alcohol protects against developing diabetes,” said Tim Stockwell, director of the Center for Addictions Research of British Columbia and a professor at the University of Victoria in Victoria, Canada.

 “There are a number of health risks associated with even moderate alcohol use including multiple cancers of the digestive system as well as breast cancer and possibly prostate cancer,” Stockwell, who wasn’t involved in the study, said by email.
 “People should use alcohol sparingly if they drink and do so for pleasure and not with the idea that it will have medicinal benefits.”